Federal Court of Canada:

 - 2020 FC IMM-24-20

 The Federal Court ordered that the Applicant’s procedural fairness protections were violated when the CBSA turned an interview into an admissibility hearing without notice.
-(This was a serious violation of the Applicant’s rights and resulted in the Removal Order being set aside.)
+(This was a gross violation of the Applicant’s rights and resulted in the Removal Order being set aside.)

 - 2020 FC IMM-6225-19